yaricom/neat-libraries-compared/README.md

 | MultiNEAT Python | 1.78 | 1.0 | 15.77 | 10.96 | 18.54 | 35.0 | C++, Python |
 | NEAT-Python | 0.27 | 0.19 | 15.79 | 47.64 | 14.0 | 92.5 | Python |

-In the results table, the libraries are ordered in descending order based on the efficiency score value.
-Thus, at the top row placed the most efficient library, and the bottom row is the least efficient one.
+In the results table, the libraries are ordered in descending order based on their efficiency score value.
+Thus, at the top row placed the most efficient library, and at the bottom row is the least efficient one.

 ### The XOR Problem Conclusion

-The NEAT-Python library obtained the lowest efficiency score, but the solutions that it was able to produce is the less complex ones.
-The goNEAT and MultiNEAT libraries are on par by found solutions complexity and success rate, but the former is much faster in terms of execution speed.
+The NEAT-Python library get the lowest efficiency score, but the solutions it was able to produce are the less complex ones.
+The goNEAT and MultiNEAT libraries are on par in terms of complexity and success rate of found solutions, but the former is much faster in terms of execution speed (almost 5x).

 # Credits
 The source code is maintained and managed by [Iaroslav Omelianenko][3]